“Life in Panama is like being on a never-ending summer vacation.”

 Dr. Debbie Wong, MD, Punta Pacifica Hospital

-Dr. Debbie is an internationally trained and board-certified surgeon at Panama’s esteemed Punta Pacifica Hospital, affiliated with Johns Hopkins Medicine in the U.S. She’ll offer you her analysis of the healthcare market in Panama and discuss your healthcare options if you should decide to relocate there
+Dr. Debbie is an internationally trained and board-certified surgeon at Panama's esteemed Punta Pacifica Hospital, affiliated with Johns Hopkins Medicine in the U.S. She'll offer you her analysis of the healthcare market in Panama and discuss your healthcare options there.

 John McGee—President/CEO, Expat Global Medical